FranzKrah/rSymbiota/README.md

 ```

 ## The portals
-Symbiota currently hosts ca. 40 portals on a diverse range of taxonomic groups and locations.
+Symbiota currently hosts 43 portals on a diverse range of taxonomic groups and locations.
 To get an overview of available portals, see either function portals() or http://symbiota.org/docs/symbiota-introduction/active-symbiota-projects/.

 See this vignette for a list of portals and code to interact with them.
 [Vignette: Portals](http://htmlpreview.github.io/?https://github.com/FranzKrah/rSymbiota_dev/blob/master/vignettes/portals.html)